ogbautista/GetandCleanDataProject/README.md

 date: "04/26/2015"
 ---

+This script takes information from to files, those files have the same number of variables, from which we are going to take a subset and merge the observations from both files, then apply the mean by two subgroups:

 First, save all the file names into variables to make the code more readable
 ```{r}
 testFile <- "./Data/UCI HAR Dataset/test/X_test.txt"